Last Updated: March 23 2023

 If the payment fails to export, the accounting link cannot remove the finance charge invoice from Xero.
 You need to manually void the finance charge invoice in Xero or you cannot re-post the payment.
 You need to first modify the invoice and change the invoice number.
 For example, if the current invoice number is ‘FC123’ then change it to ‘FC123-void’.

-For accounts receivable invoices with CIS, simPRO creates a payment for the invoice itself.
+For accounts receivable invoices with CIS / RCT, simPRO creates a payment for the invoice itself.
 This is transferred to Xero as a normal payment to the invoice.

 Inventory journals generated by simPRO are transferred into Xero as Manual Journals.
-Learn more in Inventory Tracking.
+Learn more in What is Inventory Tracking?.

 When you delete a supplier credit against a supplier credit, the inventory journal related to that supplier credit needs to be deleted manually.